ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-03-28-new-it-trends.md

 **Functional Programming**

 Functional languages have a long history.
 They were popular in 60s, but they were almost forgotten in the IT industry.
 But the new Millennium has brought concepts of big data, parallelism and [cloud](https://www.issart.com/en/services/details/service/cloud-solutions) computing which breathed new life into functional computing.
 Functional programming becomes really useful when there is a need to process a huge amount of uniform data with complex functions.
 Mainstream OOP languages include elements of functional programming in their syntax.
 Lambda expressions, closures and map/reduce functions are now parts of C#, Javascript and Java.
 But full power of Functional paradigm is available in specific languages only.
-That’s why developers who know Haskell, Scala and F# are highly needed.
+That's why developers who know Haskell, Scala and F# are highly needed.

 The initial cost to implement the application in functional way is still higher than in OOP (for lack of tools and developers).
 But the total cost of ownership and scalability can be much higher than usual.
 Functional programming still has a limited value but FP elements (such as immutable objects and pure functions) can significantly improve the application system design.